 - 14. Pirate and maritime crime activities in West African waters are at a low level.
-No reports of piracy or crime at sea were made during this period. - 15.
-In other parts of the world, there were no reports of piracy or crime at sea during the reported period. - 16.
+There was one report of piracy or crime at sea during this period. - 15.
+In other parts of the world, there were two reports of piracy or crime at sea during the reported period. - 16.
+INDONESIA: On 26 October, one pepertrator attempted to board a Singaporeflaggead buld carrier while underway in the eastbound lane of the Singapore Straits Traffic Separation Scheme (TSS). - 17.
+INDONESIA: On 25 October, four armed robbers boarded a bulk carrier while underway in the Singapore Straits. - 18.
 The navies of China, Japan, India, Russia, Korea and Iran continue to provide escort naval services to their flag vessels due to the continued presence and danger posed by Somalia-based piracy threats.
 These efforts, combined with the increased deployment of armed maritime marshals on board commercial shipping, have significantly reduced the success of Somalia-based piracy in the HRA in hijacking commercial vessels of late but not the presence of pirate groups operating in the HRA.
-International Intelligence Agencies' assessment is that the existing presence of Somalia-based piracy threats can easily be translated to successful hijacks as were experienced in 2009/2010/2011 should these preventive measures be eased off by all stakeholders.
+International Intelligence Agencies' assessment is that the existing presence of Somali-based piracy threats can easily be translated to successful hijacks as were experienced in 2009/2010/2011 should these preventive measures be eased off by all stakeholders.